joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 #### Review budgets

 Budgets in Cost Management help you plan for and drive organizational accountability.
 With budgets, you can account for the Azure services you consume or subscribe to during a specific period.

-They help you inform others about their spending to proactively manage costs and monitor how spending progresses over time.
+Budgets help you inform others about their spending to proactively manage costs and monitor how spending progresses over time.

 When the budget thresholds you've created are exceeded, notifications are triggered.
 None of your resources are affected and your consumption isn't stopped.
 You can use budgets to compare and track spending as you analyze costs.

 Make sure you have Azure Budget notifications configured to email Product Owners or other Stakeholders once a Resource Group or Subscription reaches a specific threshold.
 This is set up in the Azure Portal, on the Resource Group under Budgets, and set to email the Application Owner.

 Examples of budgets that could be configured:

 Generally, I recommend 3 budgets should be configured, to give enough notice:

 * 50%
 * 60%
 * 70%